 When you journal a letter it’s relief without consequences

-We know from research that journaling works to ease the fear and tension.
+We know from research that journaling works to ease fear and tension.
 There are many people in your life who can’t hear anything that doesn’t work for them.
 It is often the people we love the most who hit back or react negatively to anything you say.
-They may think you’re accusing them, and return fire when you only meant to start a reasonable conversation.
+They may think you’re accusing them and return fire when you only meant to start a reasonable conversation.

 Journal a letter to let off steam

 We’ve found that when we write a letter to someone but don’t send it, we serve two causes.
 The first is that we get to say what’s on our minds.
 When we articulate it, we can either find solutions or let it go.
 The second is that we’re not starting or prolonging an argument or more unpleasantness.
 That’s a real plus.
-Download all five anxiety journal prompts, and start your your mind exercise today.
+Download all five anxiety journal prompts, and start your mind exercise today.